-No data have been reported which would indicate the possibility of adverse effect resulting from the use of isosorbide dinitrate in pregnancy.
+No data have been reported which would indicate the possibility of adverse effects resulting from the use of isosorbide dinitrate in pregnancy.
 Safety in pregnancy, however, has not been established.
-Isosorbide dinitrate should only be used in pregnancy and during lactation if, in the opinion of the physician, the possible benefits of treatment outweight the possible hazards.
+Isosorbide dinitrate should only be used in pregnancy and during lactation if, in the opinion of the physician, the possible benefits of treatment outweigh the possible hazards

 As for other drugs which produce changes in blood pressure, patients taking Isoket should be warned not to drive or operate machinery if they experience dizziness or related symptoms.